 At peak periods the Wisbech site alone produced 500,000 cans of fruit and vegetables every day, with around half of production dedicated to peas.
 The plant was open 24 hours a day and employed nearly 800 people.
 Peak operations lasted for seven months.
 During the off-season, the likes of pork & beans were produced.

-The Paddock Wood site was expanded in 1931 from a female staff of 120 to 1,000 women and 100 men; the site focused on vegetable and apple canning.
+The Paddock Wood, Kent site was expanded in 1931 from a female staff of 120 to 1,000 women and 100 men; the site focused on vegetable and apple canning.
 A large factory in Dundee was acquired in 1931.
-In 1932 a factory in Spalding, Lincolnshire was erected.
-In 1932 a former jam factory in Ely was acquired to tin fruit.
+In 1932 a factory in Spalding, Lincolnshire was established and a former jam factory in Ely was acquired to tin fruit.

-In 1932 the Norseland Canning Company of Leeds was acquired with 400 to 500 employees.
+The Norseland Canning Company of Leeds was acquired in 1932 with 400 to 500 employees.
 This introduced the company to fish canning.
-In 1933 a large fish canning factory was opened in Dundee.
+A large fish canning factory was opened in Dundee in 1933.

-In 1933 Smedley acquired peas from 3,000 acres of farmland, mostly situated in East Anglia.
+Smedley acquired peas from 3,000 acres of farmland in 1933, mostly from fields in East Anglia.

-In 1933 Smedley gifted his potato and fruit merchants business to his brother Alfred.
+Smedley gifted his potato and fruit merchants business to his brother Alfred in 1933.
 He gifted the goodwill of the business (valued at over £25,000) to the company’s management team.
-By divesting of his original business, Smedley was able to concentrate on his canning interests.
+By divesting his original business, Smedley was able to concentrate on his canning interests.

-In 1935 British Fruit Ltd, with a factory at Faversham, was acquired.
+British Fruit Ltd, with a factory at Faversham, was acquired in 1935.

-By 1935 National Canning Company employed over 4,000 people across nine factories.
+National Canning Company employed over 4,000 people across nine factories by 1935.

-From 1937 National Canning Company began to sell frozen vegetables.
+National Canning Company began to sell frozen vegetables from 1937.
 These were the first quick-frozen vegetables to be mass-produced in Britain.

-In 1938 Baird Wolton & May Ltd, with a cannery at Barming, Kent was acquired.
+Baird Wolton & May Ltd, with a cannery at Barming, Kent was acquired in 1938.

 Norseland Canning Company was divested in 1938.

-By 1938 National Canning Company had twelve sites across Britain, and held over 25 percent of the canned fruits and peas market.
+National Canning Company had twelve sites across Britain by 1938, and held over 25 percent of the canned fruits and peas market.

-By 1940 National Canning Company directly employed over 2,500 people.
+National Canning Company directly employed over 2,500 people by 1940.
 Thousands more were employed indirectly.

-In 1946 S W Smedley donated Wallace House as a social club for the people of Evesham.
+S W Smedley donated Wallace House as a social club for the people of Evesham in 1946.

-By 1947 the Kingsway, Dundee site employed nearly 700 people.
+The Kingsway, Dundee site employed nearly 700 people by 1947.

-In 1947 a former potato flour factory at Monikie was acquired to can fruit and vegetables.
+A disused potato flour factory at Monikie, Dundee, was acquired to can peas and fruit, in 1947.

-In 1951 a shortage of tinplate for cans saw the six National Canning Company factories temporarily closed.
+A shortage of tinplate for cans saw the six National Canning Company factories temporarily closed in 1951.

 1952 saw trading profits of over £1 million for the first time.

-In 1953 S W Smedley retired from business due to his failing health and old age.
+S W Smedley retired from business due to his failing health and old age in 1953.
 He was succeeded in the role of chairman by his eldest son, Wallace Venables Smedley (1907 – 1981).
 His brother, Graham Powell Smedley (1909 – 1983), joined him as joint managing director.
 That year, authorised capital was increased to £950,000.

-In 1958 £750,000 was spent in expanding and modernising the Spalding, Lincolnshire site.
+£750,000 was spent in expanding and modernising the Spalding, Lincolnshire site in 1958.
 It left Smedley’s with one of the largest cold storage units in Britain.